BIONIC Hill Innovation Park: Expected results

-BIONIC Hill is expected to attract direct foreign investments to Ukraine as well as global technologies to ensure a new qualitative level of international scientific and technical cooperation.
-Also it will stimulate creation of innovative clusters in information, biotech, energy efficiency and other hi-tech branches, as well as provide a permanent source of revenues to State Budget of Ukraine and to local budgets.
+BIONIC Hill is expected to attract foreign investments to Ukraine as well as technologies to ensure a new level of international scientific and technical cooperation, and aims to stimulate creation of innovative clusters in information, biotech, energy efficiency and other hi-tech branches, as well as provide a permanent source of revenues to State Budget of Ukraine and to local budgets.

 Construction

 Pre-construction activities started in late 2013.
 The first construction stage is to be commissioned in 2015 and will include a business center, housing, and other social infrastructure.
 Construction is to be fully completed by 2020.
 The park will include 900,000 m2 of objects of various uses.

 BIONIC Hill contracted American AECOM, which ranks among the five best architectural companies of the world, as a LEED consultant.
 Leading global and Ukrainian architects, engineers, and designers have been developing the project of the first Ukrainian innovation park (Hornberger+Worstell, ARUP, SWA Group, A. Pashenko architectural studio).